Arthur Cheney Train: Career

 In January 1901, Train became assistant in the office of the New York County District Attorney.
 In 1904 he started his literary career with the publication of the short story "The Maximilian Diamond" in Leslie's Monthly.
 He ran the two careers in parallel until 1908 when he left the District Attorney's office to open a general law practice in the Mutual Life Building at 34 Nassau Street in New York City.
 His 1907 novel, Mortmain, was one of the earliest works in the alien hand syndrome genre and was adapted into a 1915 film of the same name that is now lost.
 Several other works by Train were filmed, including Illusion (1929), His Children's Children (1923), and The Blind Goddess (1926).

 In 1912, Train, who as a former assistant to New York County District Attorney William Travers Jerome had dealt with Italian criminals who emigrated to the United States and the Black Hand, attended the Cuocolo Trial in Italy against the Camorra, studying that Mafia-type organisation and the functioning of Italian justice.

 From 1915 to 1922, Train was in private practice as a lawyer with Charles Albert Perkins while continuing to write, not just novels but short stories, plays, and journalism.
 In 1919, he created the popular character of Mr. Ephraim Tutt, a wily old lawyer who supported the common man and always had a trick up his sleeve to right the law's injustices.

 Train wrote dozens of stories about Tutt in the Saturday Evening Post.
 The fictional Ephraim Tutt became "the best known lawyer in America," particularly after the appearance of Yankee Lawyer, an immensely popular book that purported to be Tutt's autobiography.
 Train also coauthored two science fiction novels with eminent physicist Robert W. Wood.
 After 1922, he devoted himself to writing.

 Personal life

 In 1897, Train married Ethel Kissam (1876–1923).
 Ethel was the daughter of Benjamin Kissam and Lucy (née Warren) Kissam, the niece of Maria (née Kissam) Vanderbilt and the first cousin of William, Cornelius, Margaret, Emily, Florence, Frederick, Eliza, and George Washington Vanderbilt II.
-Together, they had four children, including Arthur Kissam Train.
+Together, they had four children, including Namesake Arthur Kissam Train.

 Ethel died in 1923 and Train married Helen Coster Gerard in 1926, with whom he had one child John Train.

 Train died on December 22, 1945, in New York City.